-While we understand that it may be difficult to hire transgender singers to perform As One due to the dearth of trained singers, we strongly recommend the employment of transgender people in other roles related to the production: stage direction, conducting, design, stage management, etc.
+While we understand that it may be difficult to hire transgender singers to perform As One due to the dearth of trained singers, WE STRONGLY ENCOURAGE THE OPERA COMMUNITY TO HASTEN THE TRAINING AND HIRING OF TRANS/GNC SINGERS.
+If a company engages transgender singers in the roles, no changes may be made to the music without obtaining written permission from the publishing agent.
+We also strongly recommend the employment of transgender people in other aspects of any production: stage direction, conducting, design, stage management, etc.

 Use of Film

 The film Kimberly Reed created for As One was part of the original concept for the opera and is a crucial element to the storytelling: it not only helps clarify scene settings, it augments in a visual way the score’s expression of Hannah’s inner life.
 To ensure that the use of the film is easy and problem-free, As One’s publisher, Bill Holab, offers a licensing contract and a video tech rider describing how the film should be implemented; contact him for information at: http://www.billholabmusic.com

 Supertitles are a necessary part of the production.
 The libretto contains many details about Hannah's journey that may difficult to absorb on first listening without having a visual reference to the words.
 The addition of this simple production element allows the audience to enjoy the music and performances more, thereby making the opera a better and fuller experience.
 To obtain the supertitles (in PowerPoint), contact Mark Campbell at email@example.com.

 The costumes for both Hannah before and Hannah after should be gender-neutral, casual and unassuming, and should never in any way imply drag or transvestitism.
 Many people wrongly place too much emphasis on clothing in a transgender person’s journey—it’s certainly a part of the journey, but it is not the most important part of self-realization.